gege13007/Amazfit-Stratos-GPS-locator/README.md

 Click on 'Nouvel Atlas' (OSMdroid ZIP).
 With the checkboxes on the left you must select the zoom level to include in your atlas.
 The level 15 includes small details and is not available for every country or cities.
 The level 15 represent a 2X size of datas than zoom 14, and 4X than zoom 13.
 So don't try to select the entire world on zoom level 14 !

+Click to valid the checkbox 'Recreer/Ajuster tuiles' !
 Click 'Ajouter a la selection', and 'Creer Atlas'.

 Unzip the file, and copy all repertories to your wear ("/OSMaps").
 You must have something like this.